 “Real fur garments are much less polluting to manufacture than synthetic faux furs which are made with some of the most toxic chemicals known to man”

-However, thanks to improvements in technology, brands like Ecopel now use eco-friendly fibers to produce faux fur products.
-The company has developed bio-based fibers said to be plant-based and biodegradable.
+However, thanks to improvements in technology, ethical fashion brands like Ecopel now use eco-friendly fibers as a counter to environmentally harmful faux fur.
+The company has developed bio-based fibers said to be plant-based and biodegradable to resemble real fur.

-Reports issued by eco experts of the CE Delft show that five faux fur coats have less impact on climate change than one mink fur coat.
-Also, making a mink fur coat emits seven times more C02 than one faux fur coat4.
+Reports issued by eco experts of the CE Delft show that five faux fur coats have less impact on climate change than one mink real fur coat.
+Also, making one mink fur coat emits seven times more C02 than one faux fur coat3.

-Also, according to the HIGG material sustainability index, which scores textiles based on environmental costs of production, synthetics have a less negative impact than other types of fabric3.
+Also, according to the HIGG material sustainability index, which scores textiles based on environmental production costs, synthetics have a less negative impact than other fabric types2.
 We can repurpose faux fur coats into other items and upgrade synthetic waste to other energy sources like fuel and industrial gas.

 The long debate goes on.
 Which is better for the environment?
 Real fur or Faux fur?